-(7) An investigation may be initiated by the Commission in respect of measures of any type listed in the Fourth Schedule, to the extent that they contain an element of subsidy as defined in section 4, in order to determine whether the measures in question fully conform to the provisions of the Fourth Schedule.
+(6) An investigation may be initiated by the Commission in respect of measures of any type to the extent that they contain an element of subsidy as defined in section 4.

-(8) An investigation shall not be initiated by the Commission pursuant to sub-section (1) unless the Commission is satisfied, on the basis of an examination as to the degree of support for, or opposition to, an application expressed by domestic producers of a like product, that the application has been made by or on behalf of domestic industry.
+(7) An investigation shall not be initiated by the Commission pursuant to sub- section (1) unless the Commission is satisfied, on the basis of an examination as to the degree of support for, or opposition to, an application expressed by domestic producers of a like product, that the application has been made by or on behalf of domestic industry.

-(9) An application shall be considered to have been made by or on behalf of domestic industry if it is supported by those domestic producers whose collective output constitutes more than fifty percent of the total production of a like product produced by that portion of domestic industry expressing either support for or opposition to the application:
+(8) An application shall be considered to have been made by or on behalf of domestic industry if it is supported by those domestic producers whose collective output constitutes more than fifty percent of the total production of a like product produced by that portion of domestic industry expressing either support for or opposition to the application: